-Terms offered: Fall 2016, Spring 2016, Fall 2015
+Terms offered: Fall 2016, Spring 2016, Fall 2015 Students who have completed a satisfactory numb

 Students who have completed a satisfactory number of advanced courses with a grade-point average of 3.3 or higher may pursue original research under the direction of one of the members of the staff.
 A maximum of 3 units of H194 may be used to fulfill technical elective requirements in the Materials Science and Engineering program or double majors (unlike 198 or 199, which do not satisfy technical elective requirements).
 Final report required.